CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ```

-5. Then we want to disable and stop the LNV service on all of the nodes where we have it enabled.
+4. Before we 'net commit' our changes that will enable EVPN, we need to disable and stop the LNV service on all of the nodes where we have it enabled.
 In our case, vxrd runs everywhere we have a VTEP (leafs and exit).
 Then the service nodes (vxsnd) is running on both spines.
-We'll want to both stop it and also disable it so that it doesn't start again at reboot.
+We'll want to both stop the service and then also disable it so that it doesn't start again automatically.

 Note, we need --become for these commands